The best hotels in Andalusia

 Granada stays cooler at altitude. typically 32-36°C in peak summer versus Seville's furnace.
 Almería is hot but has sea breezes that make it livable.
 If you're visiting in summer, start your Alhambra visit at the 8am opening time and be done by 11am.
 Afternoons are brutal on those exposed palace walkways.

-Andalusia's best neighborhoods
+Andalusia's best hotel regions

 If you only have one city, make it Seville or Granada. they're the emotional core of Andalusia and have the best spread of hotels at every price point.
 Málaga and Ronda are worth adding if you've got a week or more.